 Diverse methodology, including animal, lesion, functional magnetic resonance imaging (fMRI), and behavioral studies, have been employed to identify the underlying visual mechanisms involved in object perception and recognition.
 Indeed, two distinct, but interconnected, cortical visual pathways have been shown to process the visual information needed for visual perception and visually guided action.
-The dorsal stream, projecting from the primary visual cortex (V1) to the posterior parietal lobe, deals with moment-to-moment information about the location of objects and is primarily involved in the visual control of skilled movements directed at those objects.
-The ventral stream, on the other hand, projects from V1 to the temporal lobe, provides us with our visual perceptions of objects and events in the world and codes this information for storage and for use in cognitive processes such as imagining, planning, and recognition (Figure 2).
+The dorsal stream, projecting from the primary visual cortex (V1) to the posterior parietal lobe, deals with moment to moment information about the location of objects and is primarily involved in the visual control of skilled movements directed at those objects.
+In recent years, there has been an increasing acceptance of further division of the dorsal visual stream into a dorso-dorsal stream and a ventral-dorsal stream.
+Based on a combination of anatomical, functional imaging, and patient studies, there is mounting evidence for the presence of a "grasp" and "use" system within the dorsal stream.
+A dorso-dorsal pathway running from V3a to areas V6, V6a and medial intraparietal area (MIP) within the superior parietal lobule (SPL), and ultimately to dorsal premotor regions, that is primarily concerned with online planning of grasp.
+In contrast, a ventro-dorsal pathway running from the medial superior temporal (MT/MST) area onto the inferior parietal lobule (IPL), and ultimately ventral premotor cortex where it provides information processing of sensorimotor information based upon longer-term object use representations, known as action semantics.
+It is, therefore, the ventro-dorsal visual stream which is thought to be especially important in skilled tool use and the ability to recall information related to an object's function, pantomiming the correct use, and classifying objects along dimensions of functionality.

+The ventral stream, on the other hand, projects from V1 to the temporal lobe and provides us with our visual perceptions of objects and events in the world as well as codes this information for storage and for use in cognitive processes like imagining, planning, and recognition (Fig. 2).